soraxas/sbp-env/_sources/visualisers.rst.txt

     any GUI for user to select the start/goal pair.
 Therefore, it is necessary for user to directly supply the starting and target configurations.

-The following sections showcase the different classes of visualiser.
+The following sections showcase the different classes of sbp_env.visualiser.

 2D Image Space Visualiser
 -------------------------

-.. autoclass:: visualiser.PygameEnvVisualiser
+.. autoclass:: sbp_env.visualiser.PygameEnvVisualiser
   :members:
   :private-members:
   :show-inheritance:

-.. autoclass:: visualiser.PygamePlannerVisualiser
+.. autoclass:: sbp_env.visualiser.PygamePlannerVisualiser
   :members:
   :private-members:
   :show-inheritance:

-.. autoclass:: visualiser.PygameSamplerVisualiser
+.. autoclass:: sbp_env.visualiser.PygameSamplerVisualiser
   :members:
   :private-members:
   :show-inheritance: